How to Use OBS Studio for Professional Video Streaming in 2025

 How to Add Images or Text with OBS Studio

-• To add images to your stream, right-click under sources, then click “Add.”
+• Right-click under sources, then click “Add.”

 The process of adding text to your OBS stream is very similar.